Guide to Private Equity Interview Questions

 #12 – How would you handle a situation where you have a question and no one has an answer?

-This is a private equity interview question that will test your emotional agility in an interview.
+This private equity interview question will test your emotional agility in an interview.
 Therefore, your answer will be brief and to the point when this question is asked.

 You may say something like – “According to me, everything is figure-out-able.
-Let’s say no-one has an answer to the question I have.
-Now if we talk about “no-one,” the first thing is who these people are?
-These people are generally relatives, peer-group, friends, or family members.
+Let’s say no one has an answer to the question I have.
+Now, if we talk about “no one,” the first thing is who these people are?
+These people are generally relatives, peer-groups, friends, or family members.
 But what if I can manage to ask a stranger or an expert?
 In this age of massive connectivity, not getting an answer to a question is the rarest thing.”

 #13 – If your investment increased by 25% and now you have $100, how much did you begin with in the first place?

 It is a simple private equity interview question, and the interviewer wants to see how fast you can answer it.
-A 25% increase on the principal means a 20% increase on the principal + interest.
+For example, a 25% increase on the principal means a 20% increase on the principal + interest.

 That means you have started with = [100 – (100 * 20%0] = $80.

 #14 – What would you prefer – a lump sum of $1 million right now or $2000 every month for the rest of your life?

 This is a private equity interview question based on the time value of money.